Lotteries in Australia: Other Operators

 Keno is also popular in clubs, hotels and casinos.
-Tabcorp Holdings, through its ownership of Jupiters Limited, runs Keno draws through their casinos in New South Wales and Queensland, and also other gaming venues in these states and in Victoria.
+The Lottery Corporation runs Keno draws through their casinos in New South Wales and Queensland, and also other gaming venues in these states and in Victoria.
 SKYCITY Darwin runs NT Keno on behalf of venues in the Northern Territory.

 Both these games run continuously (every 3–3.5 minutes), and offer jackpots for each level between 7 and 10 spots (NT Keno also has a Spot 6 jackpot).
 Both games also have a high/low option called Heads or Tails?, which pre-date and are played identically to the current "Coin Toss" feature in SA Lotteries' Keno.
 Some NSW venues also offer a Keno Racing game, which groups each line of 10 numbers as a "runner" in a "race" of eight, with positions based on the number and timing of numbers drawn; traditional horse-racing bets are offered such as "Win", "Place", "Trifecta" and so on.

 Set For Life

-Set For Life is currently Australia's newest lottery.
+Set For Life is Australia's newest lottery game.
 Its inaugural draw was held on Friday 7 August 2015.
 The game was originally announced in February 2015.

 Tatts Chief Executive Robbie Cook told the Sydney Morning Herald at the time that "it's everyday dreaming.
 It's not somebody looking to stop working and hang up their shoes."
 He also told the publication that the game was specifically aimed at, and designed for, a younger audience, primarily those aged between 20 and 40.
 The game was based on similar lotteries outside of Australia, such as Cash4Life in the US.

 Game Structure

 Set For Life differs significantly from other Australian lotteries, in that the top prize is not paid out in one lump sum, but rather as a fixed sum of $20,000 AUD per month over the course of 20 years (unless more than four people win the top prize in which case the total prize pool of $19,200,000 is split evenly between the winners via monthly instalments, e.g. If 5 people win the top prize each will receive $16,000 a month).
 Other prize divisions are paid in full, however.
 There are eight prize tiers in total and draws are held every single day at 9pm AEST.

-Starting on Draw 1691 on March 23, 2020, the game was redesigned, which changed the bonus numbers to supplementaries and increasing the numbers from 37 to 44, also, a new Division 2 prize is introduced which rewards the winner the fixed sum of $5,000 AUD per one month for one year, for a grand total of $60,000 AUD.
+Starting on Draw 1691 on March 23, 2020, the game was redesigned, which changed the term "bonus numbers" to "supplementary numbers", and increased the numbers in the draw from 37 to 44.
+A new Division 2 prize was also introduced, which rewards the winner the fixed sum of $5,000 AUD per one month for one year, for a grand total of $60,000 AUD.
 If there are four winners, they share the total Division 2 prize pool.